omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-For call simplification, I don't actually attempt to simplify function calls.
+For call simplification, I don't attempt to simplify function calls.
 I don't know what any generic function is doing, so there is little I can do to simplify expressions that involve functions.
 I will assume, though, that if I am simplifying an expression, then functions in it behave as if they had call-by-value semantics and simplify their arguments.
-This is an assumption, it might be wrong, but for this exercises I will assume it.
-So for general function calls I will just simplify their arguments.
+This is an assumption, it might be wrong, but for this exercises, I will assume it.
+So for general function calls, I will just simplify their arguments.
 For arithmetic expressions, I will try to simplify those further.
 I could also attempt to do that for other operations, but handling just the arithmetic operators show how we would handle operators in sufficient detail that I trust you, dear reader, to be able to handle other operators if you need to.

 Call handling can then look like this: